 We can’t get enough of the Dr. Seuss Cat in the Hat fruit kabobs we made earlier this week.
 My daughter’s school will be having a Dr. Seuss day soon to celebrate Dr. Seuss’s birthday.
-We couldn’t think of a better way to celebrate at home than to make these tasty fruit kabobs inspired by the book The Cat in the Hat – one of our favorite Dr. Seuss books.
+Besides making this Lorax craft, we couldn’t think of a better way to celebrate at home than to make these tasty fruit kabobs inspired by the book The Cat in the Hat – one of our favorite Dr. Seuss books.

 Aren’t they the cutest?
 Believe me I was scared to draw faces on the marshmallows because drawing is not my strong suit, but they turned out great.
 They are completely edible since the markers are made out of edible material.
 My daughter got in on the fun and helped me draw a few faces (not shown).